explodinglabs/explodinglabs.github.io/docs/_posts/airflow/2018-03-06-hide-globals-in-dag-definition-file.markdown

 When importing that file however, as you do when unit testing, it's not ideal to have those global objects created.

-The solution is to protect that code by preceding it with a predicate:
+The solution is to protect that code with an `if` statement:

 ```python
 if __name__.startswith('unusual_prefix'):